Calin Georgescu propelled on 2nd place

 Călin Georgescu: 2.120.346 – 22.94% Elena Lasconi: 1.772.150- 19.18% Marcel Ciolacu: 1.769.636- 19.15%.

+Elena Lasconi thanked her supporters in a message published on Facebook shortly after the AEP centralized all the votes and certified that the USR president would go to the second round of the presidential elections, alongside independent Călin Georgescu.
+“The votes from all the polling stations have been counted.
+It’s official!
+Thank you very much for every vote and for your trust!
+A fight for the fate of Romania awaits us.
+We will succeed,” said Elena Lasconi.

-Cristian Seidler, Elena Lasconi’s campaign manager, asked the PSD leader, in a press statement, to announce her defeat in the first round of the presidential election, which was won by Călin Georgescu.
+Cristian Seidler, Elena Lasconi’s campaign manager, had asked the PSD leader, in a press statement earlier this morning, to announce her defeat in the first round of the presidential election, which was won by Călin Georgescu.

 “Based on the parallel count, carried out by USR, Romania has the chance of a new beginning, after 35 years.
 Elena Lasconi entered the second round of the presidential elections, with a lead of several thousand votes over the PSD candidate, Marcel Ciolacu.
 We make a public appeal to Marcel Ciolacu to make the democratic gesture of recognizing his defeat”, declared Cristian Seidler.